 If you are worried your eggs will dry out, you can always place a damp napkin over the dish before reheating in the microwave.

 And then be sure to heat in 20 or 30-second increments until your dish is properly reheated.

-The time it takes to reheat your dish will be totally dependent on what it is and how powerful your microwave it.
+The time it takes to reheat your dish will depend totally on what it is and how powerful your microwave is.

 While you’re here, let’s take a look at some related freezing egg questions.

-If you insist on freezing fried eggs, I would do so combined in a breakfast sandwich and would use it within a month for the best quality.
+If you insist on freezing fried eggs, I would combine them in a breakfast sandwich and use them within a month for the best quality.

 Just to let you know, I NEVER freeze fried eggs.

 Can You Freeze Hard-Boiled Eggs?